 Johnson & Masumi Professionals Can Help You!

 To obtain a P1 visa for eSports, you need to have experienced professionals that understand the complex nature of this process.
 Johnson and Masumi’s team of immigration attorneys are on your side to help you file the right paperwork, necessary documentation, and even get you ready for the interview process.
-Speak with our professionals today with a free consultation so we can understand your unique situation and offer personalized guidance.
+Speak with our professionals today with a consultation so we can understand your unique situation and offer personalized guidance.